Berne’s tentative budget being withheld amid political, financial woes

 De Oliveira — who is an elected official and does not work directly for the supervisor or town board — also claimed she couldn’t send a copy to The Enterprise when asked because it is “not mine to distribute.
 Town Law states the Tentative Budget is to be given to the Town Board, and upon scheduling a public hearing copies for the public shall be made and distributed.”

-The tentative budget would normally be available by now because the law says that the clerk must submit the tentative budget to the town board by Oct.
-5; however, Berne does not have a functioning town board because with only two members, it is impossible to reach a quorum until Governor Kathy Hochul steps in to fill one or more seats.
+However, Berne does not currently have a functioning town board because with only two members, it is impossible to reach a quorum until Governor Kathy Hochul steps in to fill one or more seats.

-Except for a brief acknowledgement last month that the governor’s office is aware of and “reviewing” the situation in Berne, Hochul’s staff has not responded to numerous Enterprise inquiries to explain what steps she’s considering, or why it’s taking as long as it has.
+Except for a brief acknowledgment last month that the governor’s office is aware of and “reviewing” the situation in Berne, Hochul’s staff has not responded to numerous Enterprise inquiries to explain what steps she’s considering, or why it’s taking as long as it has.

 State law allows the governor’s office to call for a special election to fill the vacant posts or to make appointments.